zsparal/api-documentation/source/reference/v2/shipments-api/create-shipment.rst

 In addition to the :doc:`Orders API </reference/v2/orders-api/create-order>`, the create shipment endpoint can be used to ship order lines.
 When using *Klarna Pay later* this is mandatory for the order amount to be captured.

+The word "shipping" is used in the figurative sense here.
+It can also mean that a service was provider or digital content was delivered.

 Parameters
 ----------
 .. list-table::